Thundergang/thunderuserbot-old/README.md

 ## ----------------- Don't Forget To Give A Star ⭐ -----------------

 ## IF YOU WILL FORK THEN YOU WOULDN'T GET NEW UPDATES !!
+## Tutorials
+- Tutorial for how to signup free on heroku for thunderuserbot can be found [here](https://youtu.be/x1U0a0_sBe8)

 ## Deploy Thunderuserbot To Heroku